Kiran7007/Interview-Preparation/docs/kotlin.md

 println(second.await())
 ```

-`second` can finish first.
+- `second` can finish first.

-But the code waits for `first` first because:
+- The code waits for `first` first because:

 ```kotlin
 first.await()
 ```

-is called first.
+- `first.await()` is called first.

-This does not mean `second` stopped.
-It may already have completed.
+- This does not mean `second` stopped; it may already have completed.

-Conceptually:
+- Conceptually:

 ``` text
 first  ─────────────── 3 sec